Tallulah Bankhead: Late career (1952–1968)

-Bankhead wrote a bestselling autobiography Tallulah: My Autobiography.
-(Harper & Bros., 1952) that was published in 1952.
+Bankhead wrote a bestselling autobiography Tallulah: My Autobiography (Harper & Bros.) that was published in 1952.
 Though Bankhead's career slowed in the mid-1950s, she never faded from the public eye.
 Her highly public and often scandalous personal life began to undermine her reputation as a terrific actress, leading to criticism she had become a caricature of herself.
-Although a heavy smoker, heavy drinker, and consumer of sleeping pills, Bankhead continued to perform in the 1950s and 1960s on Broadway, radio, television, and in the occasional film, even as her body got more and more frail from the mid 1950s up until her death in 1968.
+Although a heavy smoker, heavy drinker, and consumer of sleeping pills, Bankhead continued to perform in the 1950s and 1960s on Broadway, in radio and television, and in the occasional film, even as her body got more and more frail from the mid 1950s up until her death in 1968.

 In 1953, Bankhead was enticed into appearing in a stage act at the Sands Hotel in Las Vegas.
-She was paid a generous $20,000 per week for her appearances, reciting scenes from famous plays, reading poetry and letters that had the audience in stitches—and she even sang a bit.
-Las Vegas critics bet she would flop but she was a smash, and she came back to the Sands for three years.
+She was paid a generous $20,000 per week for her appearances, reciting scenes from famous plays, reading poetry and letters that had the audience in stitches, and sang.
+Las Vegas critics bet her act would flop, but instead it was highly successful.
+She returned to the Sands for three years.